ekristen/go-telemetry/README.md

 export PROMETHEUS_PATH=/metrics
 ```

-See the [metrics-prometheus example](./examples/metrics-prometheus) for a complete working example with the built-in server.
+See the [examples/metrics-prometheus](./examples/metrics-prometheus) example for a complete working example with the built-in server.

 #### Integrating with Popular Frameworks